Virginia Cavaliers football: SAIAA (1912–1921)

-In December 1919, Dr. Rice Warren was hired as coach in 1920.
-Warren led the 1920 squad to a 5–2–2 record.
+Southern Conference (1922–1936)

 UVA also joined the Southern Intercollegiate Athletic Association in 1920, but left with many SIAA teams to form the Southern Conference in 1921.
 Rice Warren's tenure ended before the 1922 season, and new coach Thomas Campbell guided the team to a 4–4–1 record—not so mediocre considering the '21 team had managed only three points in its final four games.
 Virginia was a charter member of the Southern Conference in 1921, when it and 13 other schools split from the Southern Intercollegiate Athletic Association.
 University teams became the Virginia Cavaliers around 1923, and the leader of the first "official Cavs" was Earle "Greasy" Neale.
 Although his 1923 record was 3–5–1, his teams enjoyed winning records from 1924–27 before falling to 2–6–1 in 1928.
 Student indifference ran high, participation ran low, and Neale resigned after the 1928 season.
 Earl Abell took the football reins for two years in the midst of another athletic department reshuffle.
 The position of athletic director was created, and James G. Driver — a three-year letterman at UVA — was named Athletic Director.
 Lambeth Field was outgrown by the spring of 1930, as varsity and first-year teams in football, baseball, track, and lacrosse attempted to practice there.
 UVA historian Virginius Dabney related that spring football workouts were stopped due to the javelins and discus throwers.
 The University began negotiating to obtain land for a new sports site, and plans were finalized for Scott Stadium to open in October 1931.
 Land for practice fields between Ivy Road and the C&O Railroad tracks also was acquired.
 Support for UVA football had become spasmodic—even fraternity brothers were betting openly against the Cavaliers—around 1930, but in 1931, a dynamic new coach named Fred Dawson buoyed spirits.
 Losing seasons and a lack of athletic scholarships took a toll on Dawson's enthusiasm, however, and he quit after 1933 and was succeeded by Gus Tebell.

+Just as frustrated at the dearth of notable wins was university president Edwin Anderson Alderman, who impaneled a committee to study the situation.
+In 1935 the Southern Conference implemented the Graham Plan, named after the Frank Porter Graham, head of the University of North Carolina system (which included University of North Carolina Tar Heels football and N.C.
+State Wolf Pack football).
+The Graham Plan committed the Southern Conference to eliminating any form of subsidization for student athletes that was not available to regular students.